Contact force

 Contact force example - pushing

 When a small child plays with a toy car and applies force with their hand to set the car in motion, they are demonstrating a contact force.
-In this scenario, as the child’s hand pushes the car, the car and the child’s hand come into physical contact with each other, leading to the application of force.
+In this scenario, as the child’s hand pushes the car, it comes into physical contact with the car, resulting in the application of force.
 This contact force is essential for the child to impart motion to the car, highlighting how contact forces arise when two objects are in direct contact and influence their interactions, as seen in this example.

 Leaning